Jibbajabbajim/GT7-RaceEngineer/README.md

 **Needs to be run from the terminal**

-Run like this (substitute with your own console's LAN IP address):
+Run like this:

-    python GT7-RaceEngineer.py <IP ADDRESS> <LANGUAGE> <TYRE TEMP>
+    python GT7-RaceEngineer.py

-IP ADDRESS
+**Before running edit the config.json file**

+{
+	"ip" : "10.224.1.141",
+	"language" : "EN",
+	"voice" : "1",
+	"tyreTempHigh" : "90",
+	"tyreTempNormal" : "69.0"
+}

+"ip"
-This is your consoles ip address.
+ - This is your consoles ip address.

-LANGUAGE
+"language"
-This is the language of your race engineer.
-Current supported languages are "EN" and "SE".
+ - This is the language/accent of your race engineer.
+Current supported languages/accents are "EN" and "SE".

-TYRE TEMP
-This is the tyre temparature in degrees centigrade that will trigger the engineer.

-Example:

-    python3 GT7-RaceEngineer.py 129.168.1.123 EN 120.0

-VOICE
+"voice"
+ - Leave set to 1.
 There is currently only 1 voice per language.
 More voices will be added.

+"tyreTempHigh"
+ - This is the tyre temparature in degrees centigrade that will trigger the engineer to warn of high tyre temparatures.

+"tyreTempNormal"
+ - NOT CURRENTLY USED.
+This is the tyre temparature in degrees centigrade that will trigger the engineer to advise your tyres are in the normal temparature window.

+"enableLapSummary"
+ - NOT CURRENTLY USED.
+Leave set to "false".

 ## Requirements
 You will need python 3.x installed, and you need to install the salsa20 and simpleaudio modules via pip: